 - Salvage Records: full salvage history including if/when the vehicle has been in possession of a salvage auction, auto parts recycler, rebuilder or other salvage-related business

-Registration - Utility/vessel trailers and all vehicles (except motorized bicycles) must have a Florida registration which consists of a:
+Registration - Utility/vessel trailers and all vehicles (except motorized bicycles) must have a Florida registration which consists of the below.
+A registration can be renewed up to 3 months in advance of expiry.

 - License plate (also know as tag) - displayed on the rear of the vehicle.
 (There are some exceptions for certain commercial vehicles.)
 The license plate is used for 10 years and a new decal attached when renewed annually (once a year) or biennially (once every two years).